Violet Fane

-Biography
+Early life

-Born as Mary Montgomerie Lamb prematurely on 24 February 1843 at Littlehampton, Sussex, Fane was the eldest daughter of Charles James Savile Montgomerie Lamb (1816–1856) and Anna Charlotte Grey (bap.
+Born as Mary Montgomerie Lamb prematurely in 1843 at Littlehampton, Sussex, Fane was the eldest daughter of Charles James Savile Montgomerie Lamb (1816–1856) and Anna Charlotte Grey (bap.
 1824, d.
 1880).
-As the heir of the baronetcy of Burville, Berkshire, and Beauport, Charlie Lamb was descended from two aristocratic families.
-Charlotte Grey, on the other hand, was the daughter of a draper and an alleged smuggler, and she was rumoured to have had gypsy forebears.
-Charlie and Charlotte eloped in secret, and got married first in Edinburgh, and then in London to validate the legitimacy of their marriage.
+As the heir of the baronetcy of Burville, Berkshire, and Beauport, Her father was descended from two aristocratic families.
+Her mother, was the daughter of a draper, Mr Grey and was considered a great beauty.Charlie and Charlotte eloped in secret, and got married first in Edinburgh, and then in London to validate the legitimacy of their marriage.
 When Fane was born a few years later, the couple sent their (then one-month-old) daughter to her paternal grandparents with a note that explained their secret marriage and asking for their forgiveness.
 As a token of their good intentions, Charlie and Charlotte presented the baby to Sir Charles and Lady Mary as their granddaughter.
 From then on, Fane lived with her grandparents in their ancestral home, Beauport Park.
 Her parents went abroad for a year-long honeymoon, and returned to join Fane and her grandparents in Beauport as devotees of the oriental life.

-Charlie, Charlotte and their orientalist acquaintances were the first ones to introduce Fane to the exotic customs of the East during her childhood.
+Her parents and their orientalist acquaintances were the first ones to introduce Fane to the exotic customs of the East during her childhood.
 They encouraged her to wear Turkish dress and to go barefoot as both her parents did.
 They also dispensed with beds and summoned their daughter by clapping their hands.
 Fane had four siblings: Clara (b.1844), Archibald (b.1845), Flora (b.
 1849) and Charles Anthony (b.
 1857), three of whom survived to adulthood.
 Clara, who died in 1855 for unknown reasons, would later become a key subject to which Fane often returned to in her poetry.
-These poems form a sequence which are referred to as the ‘Clara Poems’.
+These poems form a sequence which are referred to as the 'Clara Poems'.

-When Charlie Lamb died under suspicious circumstances in 1856, Lady Sophia Adelaide Theodosia Pelham, the wife of Archibald William Montgomerie, 14th Earl of Eglinton, took the young Fane under her care and introduced her to London society, where she rapidly became well known as a great conversationalist and a woman of considerable wit.
-She fell in love with Clare Vyner, a handsome Yorkshire squire, in the early 1860s, but their attachment did not lead to marriage.
+Her father died in 1856, reportedly related to injuries received in the Crimean War.
+Lady Sophia Adelaide Theodosia Pelham, the daughter of the Earl of Yarborough and wife of Archibald Montgomerie, 14th Earl of Eglinton, took the young Fane under her care and introduced her to London society, where she rapidly became well known as a great conversationalist and a woman of considerable wit.